cheaderthecoder/5-Letter-words/README.md

 - **TXT Format:** [words.txt](https://cheaderthecoder.github.io/5-Letter-words/words.txt)
 - **JSON Format:** [words.json](https://cheaderthecoder.github.io/5-Letter-words/words.json)

-## Download
+## Downloads
 Instead of using a endpoint you can download the files locally at:

 - **TXT Format:** [Download words.txt](https://github.com/cheaderthecoder/5-Letter-words/blob/main/words.txt)
 - **JSON Format:** [Download words.json](https://github.com/cheaderthecoder/5-Letter-words/blob/main/words.txt)

-## Usage
-You can easily integrate this word list into your projects by accessing either the TXT, JSON endpoints or downlading the files locally.
-Below are some examples of how to fetch/read and use the word-list endpoint in your application or download and use the file locally.

 ### Examples
+a list of examples of using the word list in your program

 #### Python
 Fetching the JSON Data from the endpoint